 Refreshing the basics of knowing, loving, and serving God

-I love the “new” (1992) Catechism of the Catholic Church (CCC), but also love the succinct Q&A presentation of Church teachings in the old Baltimore Catechism.
+I love the “new” (1992) Catechism of the Catholic Church (CCC), but sometimes prefer the succinct Q&A presentation of Church teachings in the old Baltimore Catechism.
 For instance, there’s no mistaking our mission when reading the answer to one of the first questions posed: Why did God make you?
-God made me to know Him, to love Him, and to serve Him in this world, and to be happy with Him forever in heaven.
+God made me to know Him, to love Him, and to serve Him in this world, and to be happy with Him forever in Heaven.

-What a great one-line clarification of our life’s purpose!
+What a great one-sentence clarification of our life’s purpose!

-Unfortunately, despite our best intentions, we get distracted from this all-important mission.
-The time that we specifically orient toward knowing, loving, and serving may be so limited that we lean into the one or two elements with which we feel most comfortable or can most easily fit into a busy schedule.
-While it’s natural to be drawn to things that play to our strengths and fit easily into our time budget, all three really are critical to our faith life and for the faith of those around us.
-A few thoughts about tending to them….
+Unfortunately, despite our best intentions, we can get distracted from this all-important mission.
+On top of the busy-ness of life becoming an obstacle, we, ironically, can become so immersed in our concern over loved ones that we over-focus on them and neglect nurturing our own dynamic relationship with God.
+In the limited time that we specifically orient toward knowing, loving, and serving, we may lean into the one or two elements with which we feel most comfortable or that can most easily fit into a busy schedule.
+It’s natural to be drawn to things that play to our strengths and fit easily into our time budget, but all three really are critical to our faith life and for the faith of those around us.
+A few thoughts about tending to them so that a well-rounded relationship is cultivated….

 Know God

-No need to panic!
-While we should be familiar with the basic tenets of our faith, we don’t have to be theologians before sharing it.
+Not to cause panic, but we should be grounded in the basic tenets of our faith.
+We don’t, however, have to be theologians before sharing it.
 Afterall, no one can know it all.
 (Does anyone even like a know-it-all?)

 On the other hand, we can’t give what we don’t have.
+Sometimes – speaking as a cradle Catholic here- we may think we “know” something and it turns out our memory or understanding is faulty.
 There’s no valid excuse for neglecting our own journey to better know and appreciate God.
 In addition, people often bypass or leave the Faith because of misconceptions.
 Chances are, our relatives and friends are among them.
 Accuracy is important.
+Sometimes – speaking as a cradle Catholic here – we even may think we “know” something and it turns out that our memory or understanding is faulty.
 Fortunately, the Church that Jesus founded to shepherd us provides a beautiful and comprehensive depository of the Faith and the means to access it.

 This, by the way, is not about “professional development” – as if Catholicism is progressing and we need to stay abreast of the latest developments.
 Instead, we are maturing and need to be renewed with an ever-deepening understanding and application of our Faith.
 There’s a wealth of wisdom there.
 Every Bible story heard as a child has more layers waiting to be discovered.
 Any devotional read last week can reveal new insights this week.
 Each Church precept or rule – the frequent targets of rebellion – has cohesive reasoning that points to why it benefits us.

 There are also a crazy number of other reliable resources: websites, apps, social media platforms, videos, podcasts, retreats, newspapers, and books (classics to contemporary), that instruct and nourish, as well as apply the Faith to common, hot-button, or current concerns.
-Whatever the special interest or preferred format, there are answers to any pertinent question.
+Whatever the special interest , there are answers to any pertinent question, and they likely can be found in your preferred format.

 Reliable is a key word though.
 When investigating, we need to make sure we’re turning to an authentic Catholic resource and not a fringe Catholic-in-name-only forum.
 Be vigilant.
 (Pope bashing is a red flag, as are attacks or twists on core Church teachings.)

 The more we know, the more we grow and the more tools we have at-the-ready when a question or challenge arises.
 Our research may make us better able to share a few facts or articulate some reasons for our love of and adherence to the Catholic faith.
-When we don’t have an adequate answer about a specific issue, we still have a head start on knowing where we might find trustworthy material that addresses the concern.
+And when we don’t have an adequate answer about a specific issue, we still have a head start on knowing where we might find trustworthy material that addresses the concern.
 Specific stumbling blocks about the Faith vary from person to person, but there are recurring themes when it comes to barriers to accepting God and/or the Church.
 Whatever obstacle is proposed is bound to have bothered somebody in the past 2000+ years!
 In fact, it’s likely there is a plethora of information addressing the issue.
-All we need to do is access it ourselves or recommend it as a dependable resource.
+All we need to do is access or recommend it.

 Love God